capcodigital/learner-hub/functions/README.md

 ## Data Structure

-Our data is structured in such as way that we have 3 collections that will sit within our database.
+Our data is structured in such as way that we have 3 collections that will sit within our [Firestore](https://firebase.google.com/docs/firestore) database.
+These are the only colllections that our application will be using.
+In addition to keeping our data in Firestore, we'll also be using [Hive](https://docs.hivedb.dev/) to persist parts of the data for caching.

  * Certifications
  * Users